apleshkov/viewmill/README.md

 In other words, the tool *transpiles* JSX to a code in JS, which creates its DOM nodes from generated [templates](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template) and manipulates them *directly*, so there's no Virtual DOM.

-You can think of the views in terms of [MVVM](https://en.wikipedia.org/wiki/Model–view–viewmodel): after being instantiated, they could be inserted into DOM via the `insert` method (the *view*) and their state could be modified by updating parameters of the `model` field (the *viewmodel*).
+You can think of the views in terms of [MVVM](https://en.wikipedia.org/wiki/Model–view–viewmodel): after being instantiated, they could be inserted into DOM via the `insertTo` method (the *view*) and their state could be modified by updating parameters of the `model` field (the *viewmodel*).

 *Note*: a view cannot update its state from the inside.